ItsJulian/A-First-Look-at-the-Usability-of-UML-Complexity-Metrics/README.md

 [Click Here](./dataset/state-diagrams/) to go to the state diagrams.

+## Diagram Metrics
+This dataset also contains the calculated diagram metrics (as a CSV file) for each version of the [Java Websockets](https://github.com/TooTallNate/Java-WebSocket) and [Mobile Media](https://github.com/julioserafim/MobileMedia) codebase.

+The metrics are calculated based on the formulas provided by the paper the metrics are presented in.
+More information about these metrics and references to their original paper can be found in our conference paper.

+[Click Here](./dataset/diagram-metrics/) to go to the diagram metrics.

 # Contact
 Below you will find the contact information of the researchers and supervisor.